 Michelle: “I mean I’ve been watching you for like a while now.
 It’s kind of obvious.”

 (confused) Really?
 Was it that obvious?
 I didn’t pick up that you were noticing Peter was Spider-Man when I saw you in the first and second ‘MCU Spider-Man’ movies – What the heck?!
-I honestly don’t feel the emotional connection between Peter and Michelle in these movies as it does feel rather flat.
+I honestly don’t feel the emotional connection between Peter and Michelle in these films and it does feel rather flat.

 I was able to get into the relationship between Peter and Mary Jane in the original ‘Spider-Man’ trilogy because it was stemmed from childhood and Peter had a crush on MJ before it blossomed into something good.
 MJ fell in love with Peter and was willing to risk having a relationship with him.

-It wasn’t the same with Peter and Gwen’s relationship in ‘The Amazing Spider-Man’ movies, but I was able to feel something from that relationship in the chemistry Andrew Garfield and Emma Stone had, both on-screen and behind-the-scenes when they were dating together at the time.
+It wasn’t the same with Peter and Gwen’s relationship in ‘The Amazing Spider-Man’ movies, but I was able to feel something from that relationship in the chemistry Andrew Garfield and Emma Stone had, both on-screen and behind-the-scenes when they were dating each other at the time.
 I did feel it!

 Mind you, I can see what the filmmakers were going for in this romance.
 In the first movie, Michelle was meant to be observing Peter’s actions.
 But to me, that didn’t come across as taking a romantic interest in Peter.
 On the contrary, it came across as if Michelle was mocking Peter during detention.

 What’s supposed to happen is that Michelle was watching what Peter did when he went off unannounced and suited up to become Spider-Man to take on his superhero duties.
-I think it would’ve worked better if Michelle was sweeter and had less of the anti-social problem about her. 🙂
+I think it would have worked a lot better if Michelle was sweeter and she had less the anti-social problem about her.

 It also would’ve worked if Michelle actually saw Peter don the Spider-Man outfit rather just figuring it out on the off-chance that he is Spidey.
 I like the idea behind this romance, but it just comes across as flat, poorly worked-out, awkward, uncomfortable, and not having enough emotional depth to it. 😦